These medications save lives, there is no doubt about that. Anticoagulants, or blood thinners, help people with so many

 But they can also cause harm, especially if they are not properly prescribed or given by healthcare professionals.
 In the case of negligence by medical personnel, you need to know where to turn.

-At the Weitz Firm, we know that doctors and nurses do their best to take care of us, but we also know that there are times when they make preventable mistakes.
+At The Weitz Firm, LLC, we know that doctors and nurses do their best to take care of us, but we also know that there are times when they make preventable mistakes.
 If that happens when blood thinners are involved, the outcomes can be devastating.
 If you need a Drexel Hill blood thinner malpractice attorney, you can turn to us to help get the compensation you deserve.

 Blood thinner is powerful medications used for various reasons.
 Around 2 to 3 million people in this country are on blood thinners.
 Many people take them to prevent a heart attack or stroke (often after they have already had one).
 Others take them for certain heart diseases, lupus, or deep vein thrombosis.

 Think about some of these common medications: